 The first part of our ride to Buckland is mostly undulating, then the second part is hilly…

-Before the final part of our ride we will reach Richmond one of the historical town that are very well preserved in Tasmania, from here is only 30km to Hobart!
+Before the final part of our ride, we will reach Richmond one of the historical towns that is very well preserved in Tasmania, from here is only 30km to Hobart!

 After breakfast, end of our trip.
 Time to enjoy Hobart or return back home.

 $1000 AUD deposit 45 days before the trip start.
 Balance to be paid 30 days before the trip starts.